lunardao/research/crypto_to_fiat.md

 - If using a regular OS --> Do not operate without hiding IP address and metadata.
 Use for example [NYM](https://nymtech.net/), [HOPR](https://hoprnet.org/) or [Lokinet](https://lokinet.org/).
 - If nothing else, use VPN, such as [ProtonVPN](https://protonvpn.com/download) or [Mullvad VPN](https://mullvad.net/en/pricing/) (remember that VPNs hides location, but not necessarily metadatabut.
 The VPN provider can observe your origination point) or use [Tor browser](https://www.torproject.org/download/).
 - Do not use same wallet which you are using for doxxed crypto.
+- If applications are used on a phone, suck as [Cake wallet](https://cakewallet.com/) it the privacy of the phone matters.
+Take a look at [Privacy setup](https://wiki.lunardao.net/privacy_setup.html) for a more secure phone.

 Every withdrawal to fiat which is not OTC (to paper cash) or non-KYC ATM (to paper cash) is one way or the other KYCed or traceable.
 The credit card/bank account to which you are withdrawing is assigned to a real identity and on-chain data is accessible to anyone.